Asad-bot07/task-manager/README.md

-Task-Manager using ts and local storage in react
+Task-Manager using ts and local storage in react from master